Morteros

-Morteros is a city and municipality in the San Justo Departament in the north east of the Córdoba Province, Argentina.
+Morteros is a city and municipality in the San Justo Department in the north east of the Córdoba Province, Argentina.

 The city of Morteros is one of the most important in the San Justo Department, it is near the intersection of two major highways RP 1 and RP 17 and near the ferrocarril Central Argentino.

 Morteros is around 210 km from the provincial capital Córdoba (280 by road) and 155 km from Santa Fe.

-Geography and climate
+Geography

 Morteros is around 17 km from the eastern shore of Mar Chiquita.

 The micro region around Morteros is an ecotone between the Humid Pampa semi arid Gran Chaco region.
 The temperature varies between 12 and 30 C with an annual average of 23 C. The first frost can be expected on March 21 and the last on September 5.
 The average precipitation is 700 mm per year.

 Local flora include the chañar, tala, Quebracho, caranday and the yatay.